Jaypwee/Creato/README.md

 - Creato users will be able to sign up to Creato

+- Creato users will be able to sign in.

-- Creato users will be able to sign in and sign out with their Creato account
+- Creato users will be able to sign out.

 - Creato users can delete their account.

 ### Trading

-- Creato users will be able to communicate with the trading market.

-- Users can check the graph in real-time.
+- Users can check the orderbook in real-time.

 - Users are able to place buy and sell orders